-As a blogger you can join affiliate programmes, the most well known of these is the Amazon Affiliate Programme.
+As a blogger you can join affiliate schemes, the most well known of these is the Amazon Affiliate Programme.
 Once you’ve joined an affiliate programme you are given a special link.
 You can then drop that link into a blog post (or indeed anywhere on your blog).
-If your readers click that link and subsequently go on to make a purchase, you will get a small commission – either a percentage (the commission from Amazon is usually somewhere between 3% and 10%) or a flat fee.
+If a reader clicks that link and subsequently go on to make a purchase, you will get a commission – either a percentage (the commission from Amazon is usually somewhere between 3% and 10%) or a flat fee.

 There are lots and lots of affiliate schemes out there – before you recommend a product or service, it’s well worth researching if the company in question has an affiliate scheme you can join.

 Pros and cons

 Bloggers who do well with affiliate links make A LOT of money – thousands per month.
 And a link in a blog post is much less obtrusive than a large flashy display ad.
 The link is also more logical – it’s usually in the context of a review on your blog and it comes with your recommendation.
 So if you have a loyal following – an audience who hangs on your every word and buys everything you recommend – then you will do well with affiliate links.

 Although there is obviously a link between pageviews and affiliate income, the link is less direct than with standard advertising, meaning even a small blog has the potential to make good money with affiliate links.

 The other great thing about affiliate links is that once you have them published in your blog post, you can keep on making money from them month in month out (so long as the blog post is still relevant), and as you publish more and more blog posts with more and more affiliate links, you make more and more money.